 Editor's note: This story is part of Southwest Michigan Second Wave's On the Ground Battle Creek series and our ongoing COVID-19 coverage.
 If you have a story of how the community is responding to the pandemic please let us know here.

-is among more than 350 community foundations in the United States that have created relief funds to support those affected by COVID-19 -- directing critical relief to local nonprofits and partnering with local governments, other local funders and health organizations to help contain its spread, according to the National Council of Nonprofits.
+At the time, the BCCF was among more than 350 community foundations in the United States that have created relief funds to support those affected by COVID-19 -- directing critical relief to local nonprofits and partnering with local governments, other local funders and health organizations to help contain its spread, according to the National Council of Nonprofits.

 Their brainstorming resulted in the Greater Battle Creek Recovery and Re-Engage Grant Funds and the Greater Battle Creek Recover and Re-Engage Nonprofit Relief Loan Fund.